SPORTING GOODS

 Pair Of Tire Levers

 If your bike’s tires need to be changed, you should always bring a set of tire levers among your bike ride gear.
-It may be challenging to remove tires with wired beads from your bike, depending on the type of tires you have.
+It may be challenging to remove tires with wired beads from your bike, depending on your tire type.
 Without a pair of these, it’s impossible to remove them.

-Pedro’s Tire Levers are fantastic, and cyclists have used them for years.
+Pedro’s Tire Levers are fantastic; cyclists have used them for years.
 The lever head is thin enough and shaped to hook under the tire’s rim and pull it up.

 Cycling Sunglasses